NoCode-NoLife/Sabine/docs/clients/2001-08-30_iro_alpha/alpha_client.md

 =============================================================================

 To the best of our knowledge, there is only one alpha client publically available, the iRO client from 2001-08-30.
-It can from the following addresses.
+It can be downloaded from one of the following addresses.

 - https://www.castledragmire.com/ragnarok/downloads.php
 - https://archive.org/details/ro-alpha-client-english